joshhjacobson/website/content/authors/admin/_index.md

 # Education to show in About widget
 # education:
 #   courses:
-#   - course: PhD in Applied Statistics
+#   - course: Ph.D. in Applied Statistics
 #     institution: University of Wollongong
 #     year: In progress
 #   - course: MS in Applied Mathematics